 How is Complete Health Partners fighting COVID-19 & the Flu in Nashville?

 Here at Complete Health Partners, we closely follow the data coming from the CDC, the State of Tennessee, as well as world virology experts to help prepare ourselves for both flu and COVID-19 waves.
 The CDC emphasizes that the strongest way to protect yourself from all viruses this winter season is to get vaccinated.
 At our clinics, we offer flu vaccinations for those 12 and older at all of our Nashville area urgent care clinics.
 We currently do not offer the COVID-19 vaccine but here is an interactive map from the CDC to find a location near you offering vaccines.

-We offer COVID-19 and influenza testing at all 3 of our clinic locations.
+We offer COVID-19 and influenza testing at our 2 clinic locations.
 Our Sofia test, a flu/COVID combo test, gives us the ability to only swab you once to determine the illness!
 Once we know which virus you have been infected with, we can determine how to treat it.